Jordan Chait: Profesional career

+He plays for the Tel Aviv Heat since September 2022 (having also played for them on loan in 2019), and played for them in the Rugby Europe Super Cup.
+His regular position is fly-half.
+He is the team's vice captain.

-Chait made his Major League Rugby (MLR) debut for the Seattle Seawolves on February 18, 2023 against the New York Ironworkers.
+Chait made his Major League Rugby (MLR) debut for the Seattle Seawolves on 18 February 2023, against the New York Ironworkers.
 He was perfect in penalty kicks, going 6 for 6 in the victory.
 He was also awarded Man of the Match.